-Porter Square, beyond Harvard, is worth the commute to some of Cambridges,' in fact, Bostons' most celebrated restaurants.
+Porter Square, beyond Harvard, is worth the commute to some of Cambridges, in fact, Bostons' most celebrated restaurants.
 Porter Square is best known for the plethora of Japanese restaurants located in the Lesley University Porter Campus building, of which Yume Ga Akurara is a favorite.
-While rental prices are relatively cheap, the commute is longer than ideal, but certainly manageable with some determination
+While rental prices are relatively cheap, the commute is longer than ideal, but certainly manageable with the public transit or bikes!